Aros-Technology-Studio/AST-Aros-Financial-Paradigm/01_coin_engine/coin_use_cases.md

 ### 1. **Transaction Processing Fuel**

-AROS Coin is the sole payment medium for processing decentralized transactions on the AROS blockchain.
+AROS Coin is the sole payment medium for processing decentralized transactions on the AROS NodeChain.
 Each transaction triggers:

 - A micro-fee charged in ARO.
 - Fee distribution to the verifying nodes.